-- (b) When establishing the boundaries of a residential property owner's riparian rights along a channel, for purposes of the construction of docks, piers, marinas, moorings, pilings, and other private improvements, land surveyors must give preference to the prolongation-of-property-line method unless doing so would result in inequitable apportionment of riparian rights among property owners along the channel. - 1.
-As used in this paragraph, the term: - a.
-"Channel" means the marked, buoyed, or artificially dredged channel, if any, or if none, means a space equal to 20 percent of the average width of the river or stream at the point concerned which furnishes uninterruptedly, through its course, the deepest water at ordinary low water. - b.
-"Prolongation-of-property-line method" means establishing the boundary of a property owner's riparian rights by extending the owner's property line out into the waterbody at the same angles at which they intersect the ordinary high watermark.
+26 egress, boating, bathing, and fishing and such others as may be 27 or have been defined by law.
+Such rights are not of a 28 proprietary nature.
+They are rights inuring to the owner of the riparian land but are not owned by him or her.
+They are 29 30 appurtenant to and are inseparable from the riparian land.
+The land to which the owner holds title must extend to the ordinary 31 32 high watermark of the navigable water in order that riparian 33 rights may attach.
+Conveyance of title to or lease of the 34 riparian land entitles the grantee to the riparian rights 35 running therewith whether or not mentioned in the deed or lease 36 of the upland.
+37 (b) When establishing the boundaries of a residential property owner's riparian rights along a channel, for purposes 38 39 of the construction of docks, piers, marinas, moorings, pilings, 40 and other private improvements, land surveyors must give 41 preference to the prolongation-of-property-line method unless 42 doing so would result in inequitable apportionment of riparian 43 rights among property owners along the channel.
+44 1.
+As used in this paragraph, the term: 45 "Channel" means the marked, buoyed, or artificially a. dredged channel, if any, or if none, means a space equal to 20 46 47 percent of the average width of the river or stream at the point 48 concerned which furnishes uninterruptedly, through its course, 49 the deepest water at ordinary low water.
+50 b.
+"Prolongation-of-property-line method" means

-- 2. This paragraph does not apply to littoral waters, such as a lake, an ocean, or a gulf. - 3.
-This paragraph applies only when establishing the boundaries of riparian rights after July 1, 2022. - (c) In a civil action relating to the riparian rights of a residential dock owner, when such rights are exercised with all appropriate environmental and regulatory approvals and permits, in which the defendant is the prevailing party, the court shall award reasonable attorney fees and costs to the prevailing party. - Section 2.
-For the purpose of incorporating the amendment made by this act to section 253.141, Florida Statutes, in a reference thereto, paragraph (s) of subsection (1) of section 403.813, Florida Statutes, is reenacted to read: - 403.813 Permits issued at district centers; exceptions.- - (1) A permit is not required under this chapter, chapter 373, chapter 61-691, Laws of Florida, or chapter 25214 or chapter 25270, 1949, Laws of Florida, and a local government may not require a person claiming this exception to provide further department verification, for activities associated with the following types of projects; however, except as otherwise provided in this subsection, this subsection does not relieve an applicant from any requirement to obtain permission to use or occupy lands owned by the Board of Trustees of the Internal Improvement Trust Fund or a water management district in its governmental or proprietary capacity or from complying with applicable local pollution control programs authorized under this chapter or other requirements of county and municipal governments:
+51 establishing the boundary of a property owner's riparian rights 52 by extending the owner's property line out into the waterbody at 53 the same angles at which they intersect the ordinary high 54 watermark.
+55 2.
+This paragraph does not apply to littoral waters, such 56 as a lake, an ocean, or a gulf.
+57 3.
+This paragraph applies only when establishing the boundaries of riparian rights after July 1, 2022.
+58 59 (c) In a civil action relating to the riparian rights of a residential dock owner, when such rights are exercised with all 60 appropriate environmental and regulatory approvals and permits, 61 in which the defendant is the prevailing party, the court shall 62 award reasonable attorney fees and costs to the prevailing 63 64 party.
+Section 2.
+For the purpose of incorporating the amendment 65 66 made by this act to section 253.141, Florida Statutes, in a reference thereto, paragraph (s) of subsection (1) of section 67 68 403.813, Florida Statutes, is reenacted to read: 403.813 Permits issued at district centers; exceptions.-69 70 (1) A permit is not required under this chapter, chapter 373, chapter 61-691, Laws of Florida, or chapter 25214 or 71 chapter 25270, 1949, Laws of Florida, and a local government may 72 73 not require a person claiming this exception to provide further 74 department verification, for activities associated with the 75 following types of projects; however, except as otherwise

+76 provided in this subsection, this subsection does not relieve an 77 applicant from any requirement to obtain permission to use or 78 occupy lands owned by the Board of Trustees of the Internal 79 Improvement Trust Fund or a water management district in its 80 governmental or proprietary capacity or from complying with applicable local pollution control programs authorized under 81 82 this chapter or other requirements of county and municipal 83 governments: